olwooz/pokerogue-shiny-tracker/CONTRIBUTING.md

-# Contributing to PokeRogue Shiny Tracker
+# Contributing to PokéRogue Shiny Tracker

 Thank you for your interest in contributing!